apoorvagnihotri/big-little-net/README.md

 I am trying to build an application that would be able to take in a Resnet-Like Architecture and automatically come up with the Big-Little variant of it.
 This has been made difficult as in the case of `num_branch > 2` (`num_branch` denotes the number of branches in Big-Little Net) does not follow a specific formula for the number of Residual Blocks and Convolutional Layers for each of the branches.
 My appication would only work for the case of `num_branch = 2`.

+**NOTE: I was trying to make an application that could be called by an uninformed user to directly test the accuracy increase and computation reduction in incorporating the Big-Little Net structure.
+But there are way too many variables that need to be defined by the user in order to use the application, and that beats the point of the application.
+Therefore I would focus on the usual approach, as followed in usual implementations of CNN Architectures in the PyTorch.**

 ## Checklist